 A 5 and 6-plexes exists too but it doesn’t have the special features you’ll see below.

-After quadplexes you tend to enter ‘commercial’ AKA ‘commercial apartment building’ financial rules which are much more complicated and questionably less lucrative.
+After quadplexes you tend to enter ‘commercial’ AKA ‘commercial apartment complex rental’ financial rules which are much more complicated and questionably less lucrative.

 4 reasons for quadplexes